ibm-cloud-docs/ContinuousDelivery/deploy_button.md

 5. If a pipeline is configured for the build and deployment process, a `pipeline.yml` file is used to deploy the app.

-6. If the app requires a container, a `pipeline.yml` file that defines the IBM Containers service and a Dockerfile that defines an image are used to deploy the app in a {{site.data.keyword.Bluemix_notm}} container.
+6. If the app requires a container, a `pipeline.yml` file that defines the {{site.data.keyword.containerlong_notm}} and a Dockerfile that defines an image are used to deploy the app in the {{site.data.keyword.containerlong_notm}}.

 7. The app is deployed to the {{site.data.keyword.Bluemix_notm}} organization that the person selected.